nikstar/VariableBlur/README.md

 - [x] fixes crash when switching between light and dark mode
 - [x] supports upside down variable blurs (clear at the top, blurred at the bottom)

-Use of private API did not trigger App Store rejection for me but do tell if it does for you.
+Use of private API is obfuscated and did not trigger App Store rejection for me.

 ## Install